Biohazardyee/courses/SUPINFO/Year 1/Courses/3AGIL/Agile Scrum.md

 ### Product Ownership

-“Defining, prioritizing, and communicating the features and capabilities of a product to ensure that it meets the needs and expectations of customers and stakeholders.”
+"Defining, prioritizing, and communicating the features and capabilities of a product to ensure that it meets the needs and expectations of customers and stakeholders."

-Critical in agile development methodologies because it helps to ensure that the product is delivered on time, to a high quality, and with maximum value to the customer.
+Critical in agile development because it helps ensure the product is delivered on time, to high quality, and with maximum value to the customer.

 ### Role of a Product Owner

-The product owner is responsible for representing the interests of the customer and setting the strategic direction for the product.
+The Product Owner is responsible for representing the customer's interests and setting the strategic direction for the product.
+This includes:
-This includes :

 - defining the product vision, roadmap, and release plan,
-- prioritizing the product backlog to ensure that the most valuable features are delivered first.
+- prioritizing the product backlog to ensure the most valuable features are delivered first.

 ### Responsibilities of a Product Owner

-- Define and communicate the product vision
+- Define and communicate the product vision.
-- Prioritize and manage the product backlog
+- Prioritize and manage the product backlog.
-- Collaborate with cross-functional teams
+- Collaborate with cross-functional teams.
-- Communicate progress and updates to stakeholders
+- Communicate progress and updates to stakeholders.

 ### Product Owner vs Project Manager

-- Product owners are responsible for defining the product vision and strategy, and for prioritizing and managing the product backlog.
+- Product Owners define product vision and strategy, and prioritize the product backlog.
-- Project managers are responsible for planning and executing projects, and for managing resources and budgets to ensure that projects are completed on time and within scope.
+- Project Managers plan and execute projects, manage resources and budgets to ensure delivery on time and within scope.
-- Both product owners and project managers need strong leadership, communication, and problem-solving skills, but they have different areas of focus and responsibility.
+- Both roles require leadership, communication, and problem-solving skills, but they focus on different responsibilities.

-## Product vision & Strategy
+## Product Vision & Strategy

 ### Defining the Product Vision

-“A product vision provides a long-term direction for the product and helps to align stakeholders and cross-functional teams around a common goal.”
+"A product vision provides a long-term direction for the product and helps align stakeholders and cross-functional teams around a common goal."

 - Steps for defining the product vision:
-- Identify the target market and customer needs
+  - Identify the target market and customer needs.
-- Determine the value proposition
+  - Determine the value proposition.
-- Define the product vision statement
+  - Define the product vision statement.

 ### Product Roadmap

 A product roadmap is a high-level overview of the features and capabilities that will be included in the product over time.
-It helps to align stakeholders and cross-functional teams around a common vision and provides a clear direction for development.
+It aligns stakeholders and teams around a common vision and provides direction for development.

 Steps for developing a product roadmap:

-- Define the long-term goals and objectives for the product: What do you want to achieve with the product, and how will it benefit the customer and the business?
+- Define the long-term goals and objectives for the product: What do you want to achieve, and how will it benefit customers and the business?
-- Break down the goals into smaller, more manageable chunks: Divide the long-term goals into smaller, more achievable objectives that can be accomplished over shorter time periods.
+- Break down the goals into smaller, manageable chunks that can be accomplished over shorter time periods.
-- Prioritize the objectives: Determine which objectives are most important and should be tackled first, and which can wait for future releases.
+- Prioritize the objectives: determine which objectives are most important and should be tackled first.

-### Priorisation
+### Prioritization

-Prioritization is critical in product development because it helps to ensure that the most valuable features are delivered first and that resources are used efficiently.
+Prioritization is critical because it ensures the most valuable features are delivered first and resources are used efficiently.
 Techniques for prioritizing the product backlog:

-- Value vs. effort matrix: Plot each feature on a matrix based on its value to the customer and the effort required to implement it.
-This can help to prioritize features based on their potential impact and feasibility.
+- Value vs. effort matrix: Plot each feature based on its value to the customer and the effort required.
-- Kano analysis: This technique involves grouping features into categories based on how they affect customer satisfaction.
-High-impact features (such as "delighters") should be prioritized over lower-impact features (such as "must-haves").
+- Kano analysis: Group features by how they affect customer satisfaction; prioritize high-impact features.
-- MoSCoW method: This method involves prioritizing features as "must-haves," "should-haves," "could-haves," or "won't-haves" based on their importance and feasibility.
+- MoSCoW method: Categorize features as "Must have," "Should have," "Could have," or "Won't have."

-## User Stories & Priorisation
+## User Stories & Prioritization

 ### What are User Stories?

-User stories are short, simple descriptions of a feature or capability from the perspective of the user.
-They are used in agile development methodologies to capture the requirements for a product and to help guide development efforts.
+User stories are short, simple descriptions of a feature from the user's perspective.
+They are used in agile to capture requirements and guide development.

-Usual format : As a [user], I want [feature or capability], so that [benefit].
+Usual format: As a [user], I want [feature], so that [benefit].

-Acceptance criteria: A set of specific, measurable criteria that must be met in order for the user story to be considered complete.
+Acceptance criteria: Specific, measurable criteria that must be met for the user story to be complete.

 ### Benefits of User Stories

-- User stories help to focus on the needs and goals of the user, rather than on technical details.
+- Focus on user needs and goals rather than technical details.
-- User stories facilitate collaboration and communication between product owners, developers, and other stakeholders.
+- Facilitate collaboration between product owners, developers, and stakeholders.
-- User stories provide a flexible and adaptable way to capture and prioritize requirements.
+- Provide a flexible way to capture and prioritize requirements.

-### Tips of writing User Stories
+### Tips for writing User Stories

-- Make sure the user story is clear and concise.
+- Make the user story clear and concise.
-- Make sure the user story has a clear value proposition for the user.
+- Ensure it has a clear value proposition for the user.
-- Make sure the acceptance criteria are specific and measurable.
+- Make acceptance criteria specific and measurable.
-- Use examples and scenarios to illustrate the user story.
+- Use examples and scenarios to illustrate the story.
-- Collaborate with cross-functional teams to ensure that the user story is feasible and can be implemented in the given time frame.
+- Collaborate with cross-functional teams to ensure feasibility.

 ### Definition of Done

-Set of specific criteria that must be met in order for a user story or product feature to be considered complete.
+A set of specific criteria that must be met for a user story or feature to be considered complete.

-List of key components that may be included in the definition of done:
+Key components that may be included in the Definition of Done:

 - Code has been reviewed and is of high quality.
 - Unit tests and automated tests have been created and run successfully.
 - User documentation has been created and reviewed.
-- Feature has been tested by the QA team and any issues have been resolved.
+- Feature has been tested by QA and issues resolved.
-- Feature has been reviewed by the product owner and stakeholders and has received approval for release.
+- Feature has been reviewed by the Product Owner and stakeholders and approved for release.

 ## Minimum Viable Product (MVP)

-- The MVP is a product with just enough features to satisfy early customers and provide valuable feedback for future development.
+- The MVP is a product with just enough features to satisfy early customers and gather feedback for future development.
-- It is a way to test a product hypothesis with the least amount of effort and resources.
+- It is a way to test a product hypothesis with minimal effort and resources.
-- The MVP allows for rapid prototyping and iteration based on customer feedback.
+- The MVP allows rapid prototyping and iteration based on customer feedback.
-- The MVP helps to minimize risk by allowing the team to gather valuable data and insights before committing significant resources to a full product.
+- It minimizes risk by gathering data before committing significant resources.
-- The MVP can help to focus development efforts on the most valuable and necessary features, rather than trying to build everything at once.
+- The MVP focuses development on the most necessary features instead of building everything at once.

 ### What to include

-- Identify the core value proposition
+- Identify the core value proposition.
-- Prioritize based on customer needs
+- Prioritize based on customer needs.
-- Consider feasibility
+- Consider feasibility.
-- Balance risk and reward
+- Balance risk and reward.
-- Gather feedback
+- Gather feedback.

 ## Kanban & General Considerations

 ### Kanban

-Kanban is a method for managing and improving workflows that was developed by Toyota in the 1950s.
+Kanban is a method for managing and improving workflows, developed by Toyota in the 1950s.
+It is based on just-in-time (JIT) production principles.

-It is based on the principles of just-in-time (JIT) production Aims to increase efficiency and reduce waste by :
+Aims to increase efficiency and reduce waste by:

-- visualizing work
+- Visualizing work.
-- limiting work-in-progress
+- Limiting work-in-progress (WIP).
-- continuously improving processes.
+- Continuously improving processes.

 ### Visualizing Work

-Kanban board: A visual representation of the work process, showing the status of each task or item as it moves through the workflow.
+Kanban board: A visual representation of the work process, showing the status of each task as it moves through the workflow.

-- Work-in-progress (WIP) limits: Maximum number of tasks that can be in progress at each stage of the workflow, to prevent overloading and bottlenecking.
+- Work-in-progress (WIP) limits: Maximum number of tasks allowed in each stage to prevent overload and bottlenecks.
-- Pull system: A system in which work is only started when there is capacity to complete it, rather than pushing work through the process regardless of capacity.
+- Pull system: Start work only when there is capacity to complete it.
-- Continuous improvement: Regular review and optimization of the workflow to identify and address bottlenecks, improve efficiency, and reduce waste.
+- Continuous improvement: Regularly review and optimize the workflow to identify and address bottlenecks.

-All in all : Agile best practices
+All in all: Agile best practices

 ## Lean

 Lean is a business philosophy that focuses on maximizing customer value while minimizing waste.
-It is based on the principles of continuous improvement, respect for people, and a focus on delivering value to the customer.
+It emphasizes continuous improvement, respect for people, and delivering customer value.

 ### Key Components of Lean

-- Value stream mapping: Identifying and analyzing the flow of value from the customer's perspective, in order to identify and eliminate waste.
+- Value stream mapping: Identify and analyze the flow of value from the customer's perspective to eliminate waste.
-- Continuous improvement: Regularly identifying and addressing opportunities for improvement in order to increase efficiency and reduce waste.
+- Continuous improvement: Regularly identify and address opportunities to increase efficiency.
-- Respect for people: Recognizing the value and potential of all team members and creating an environment that empowers and enables them to contribute.
+- Respect for people: Empower team members and recognize their value.
-- Customer focus: Focusing on delivering value to the customer, and using customer feedback to guide decision-making and improvement efforts.
+- Customer focus: Use customer feedback to guide decisions and improvements.

 ### Lean Principles

-- Define value from the customer's perspective
+- Define value from the customer's perspective.
-- Identify and eliminate waste
+- Identify and eliminate waste.
-- Create flow in the value stream
+- Create flow in the value stream.
-- Use pull systems to trigger production
+- Use pull systems to trigger production.
-- Strive for perfection
+- Strive for perfection.

 ### Lean Tools and Techniques